 How do I design a modern kitchen layout?

-‘In a smaller or more awkward space, it is important to ensure storage is planned carefully and maximised to its full potential, says Andrew Story, Head of Product Development at Roux Kitchens.
+‘In a smaller or more awkward space, it is important to ensure storage is planned carefully and maximised to its full potential, says Andrew Story, head of product development at Roux Kitchens.

 Galley layouts for modern kitchens

-This is one of the most ergonomic designs and it is popular in modern open plan set ups, using an island as the second run.
+This is one of the most ergonomic designs and it is popular in modern open plan set ups, which often use modern kitchen island ideas to create the second run.

 U-shaped and L-shaped layouts for modern kitchens

 But with bigger spaces come other concerns.
-Clear and obvious flow through the space is important as is safety and keeping children and guests away from hotspots.
+Clear and obvious flow through the space is important, as is safety and keeping children and guests away from hotspots.